As a website owner, you do not want to learn the hard way that you have broken the law.

 (Structure your disclaimers and disclosures correctly to avoid running foul of laws and regulations)

 Don’t Forget Social Media Applications

-If you are planning to create social networking applications that will integrate with your website, you will also be required to provide sites like Twitter, Facebook, and others with access to your legal pages …
+If you plan to create applications that will integrate with your site, you will also be required to provide sites like Facebook, Twitter, and many others with access to various legal pages …

 (Facebook developer app – policy requirements)

-- If you are unsure whether you are breaking the law, and/or Terms of Service policies and guidelines of organizations like Google, Facebook, etc., it’s best to assume that you most probably are.
+- If you are not sure whether you may be breaking the law, and/or Terms of Service policies and guidelines of organizations like Google, Facebook, etc., then assume that you most probably are.

-- If you are considering promoting services or products on your site as an affiliate marketer, or generating revenue online with Google AdSense, Amazon, or eBay ads, or driving visitors to your site with Google AdWords, etc., then find out exactly what kind of legal information you need to include on your site to comply with all Terms Of Service and policy requirements - don’t risk having your accounts shut down.
+- If you are considering promoting services or products online as an affiliate marketer, or generating revenue with Google AdSense, eBay or Amazon advertising, or using Google AdWords pay-per-click ads to drive visitors to your pages, etc., then find out exactly what kind of legal information you need to include on your site to comply with all Terms Of Service and policy requirements - don’t risk having your accounts suspended.

-- If you have been wondering if “borrowing” a Copyright Notice is Copyright infringement, take proper precautions to protect yourself and your business.
+- If you’ve ever wondered if “borrowing” a Copyright Notice is Copyright infringement, take proper precautions to avoid becoming a litigation magnet.

-If you suspect that your website is lacking in aspects of compliance, then this section will help you.
+If you suspect that your website or blog is lacking in terms of compliance, then you will find this section helpful.

-At its most basic, adding the following compliance pages to your site will help your website stay out of trouble with many regulatory authorities and external service providers, and avoid possible legal issues or even threats of legal action (e.g. “cease and desist” notices):
+At its most basic, adding the following legal pages to your website will help your website keep out of trouble with many consumer protection agencies and external providers, and help to avoid possible legal issues or even threats of legal action (e.g. “cease and desist” notices):